-Millions of people visit Florida every year and never see it.
-They travel down the state to Orlando or Tampa or Miami on the Interstate and never see much of interest.
+Millions of people visit Florida every year and never really see it.
+They travel down the state to Orlando or Tampa or Miami on the Interstate and are missing the real Florida.

-What they see is a crowded multi-lane highway slashing through the woods and swamps with billboards on both sides promoting tacky places, products and goofy looking lawyers.
+What they see is a crowded multi-lane highway slashing through the woods and swamps with billboards on both sides promoting theme parks, souvenirs and smiling lawyers.

 These Interstate travelers miss the other Florida: the serene place of natural wonders, historic sites and towns that have somehow escaped the frantic growth.
-That takes a bit more time and a handy guide like this website.
+That takes a bit more time and a handy guide such as Florida Backroads Travel.

 I created Florida Backroads Travel to tell you about those roads less traveled and guide you along the way.

 This website is loaded with information on day trips you will enjoy, and maps are provided with routes clearly marked for you so you can enjoy the back roads without getting lost.